 They virtually guarantee to help you get lean, however, they can backfire if you don’t understand the right way to apply the low-carb format to training, protein intake and other important variables that will help determine your success in getting rid of the beer gut and keeping it off.

+Another angle of the tiny waist of the Amazing Legend that is Steve Reeves.
 Steve Reeves had a 29″waist.
 He also had amazing proportions and was “Mr Balance & Symmetry”.
 His neck, calves and arms all had the same measurements: 17 1/4″ exactly.
+He was the original Sultan of Beauty (Balance & Symmetry)

-1. Reduce your carbs by half.
+Reduce your carbs by half.
 This would allow you to lose between half a kilogram and 1 kilogram per week.

-2. Reduce portion size.
+Reduce portion size.
 This is a good one especially if you are fuzzy on how many grams of carbs you are currently taking.
 Take the path of least resistance and simply cut your portions of carbs in half.

 One thing I have learned about building muscle and about many things in life – you can’t rush it.
 You need patience.
 You’ve got to put in the work, the effort.
 Hard YAKA … eat … rest … recover… Grow.